joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/11/02/sports/ncaafootball/college-football-playoff-georgia-alabama-michigan-state-oregon-cincinnati.html?searchResultPosition=3

 **Curtis Sliwa Brings Cat With Him to Vote in N.Y.C.
 Mayoral Election**\
-`Curtis Sliwa, the Republican nominee for mayor, was not allowed to bring his cat inside the polling site at Frank McCourt High School on the Upper West Side.`\
+`The Republican nominee for mayor was not allowed to bring his cat inside the polling site at Frank McCourt High School on the Upper West Side.`\
 https://nytimes.com/video/nyregion/100000008058202/curtis-sliwa-brings-cat-vote-nyc-mayoral-election.html?searchResultPosition=4

 **Takeaways from the first day of the Kyle Rittenhouse trial.**\